korilium/Peccon.jl/docs/src/man/Theory.md

 In this subsection each financial planning tool is fully explained.
 ## Modern Portfolio Theory (MPT)

-Modern Portfolio Theory is all about minimizing the variance of the portfolio while taking into account the return with some risk-preference.
-We therefore need to calculate first the returns of the portfolio and the covariance matrix of the portfolio.
+Modern Portfolio Theory is all about minimizing the variance of the portfolio while taking into account the return of the portfolio with some risk-preference.
+The first thing to do, is to calculate the returns of the portfolio and the covariance matrix of the portfolio.

-The expected return of the portfolio is calculated:
+The expected return of the portfolio is calculated as follows:
 ```math
 E(R_P) = \sum_iw_iE(R_i)
 ```

-where $R_P$ is the return of the portfolio, $R_i$ is the return on the asset $i$ and $W_i$ is the weight of asset $i$ in the portfolio is equal to $\sum_i w_i = 1$.
+where $R_P$ is the return of the portfolio, $R_i$ is the return of the asset $i$ and $W_i$ is the weight of asset $i$ in the portfolio.
+The sum of the weights should be equal to $\sum_i w_i = 1$.
-Next, the variance of the portfolio can be expressed as follows :
+Next, we express the variance of the portfolio as follows :

 ```math
 \sigma^2_P  = \sum_i\sum_j w_iw_j\sigma_i\sigma_j\rho_{ij}